SleepingShell/zk-erc20/README.md

   - Shouldn't require having to build Poseidon multiple times
 - [x] Add address field to commitments to support multiple tokens
 - [ ] Research Poseidon > 16 inputs.
 Or must do multiple Poseidons and then output hash into the commitment
-- [ ] Typescript util should accept a map of token addresses to values, and then order the array in utxo accordingly

 ## Future Work